fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/05.Lab 5 - HTTP Programming/Lesson.md

 Purpose: For metadata, authentication tokens, content type, etc.
 Sent: As part of the HTTP header section, separate from the URL and body.

+**GET method is used for numbers only!
+GET method accepts only numbers in the path.
+If you need a parameter that is not a number, you can use the POST method for GET purposes.
+POST method receives a body with parameters.**